 • If you have already applied to graduate and the Late Application Deadline to Graduate has not yet passed, you must file a ServiceNow ticket to withdraw

 • Check with your major department (where you will walk in diploma ceremony) by early May to find out if they require a walk-through petition or other process

 • Consult with the OSA and/or your department and/or the Student Services Center to figure out what you need to do to finish requirements, if needed – see next

 • Students completing BS requirements will need to apply for special enrollment status for the quarter they plan to confer (for example, the Graduation Quarter form -- fee of $150 -- or Last Units Out of Residence form; check form directions on the Registrar site, with the student services staff in your major department, or in 135 Huang for clarification).
-These forms are signed by Darlene in 135 Huang, not your advisor or department
+These forms are available as eForms in Axess under the Student tab

 • Coterms who decide to confer their BS and MS degrees the same quarter do not require special enrollment status, but must decide when to confer their Bachelor's degree and when to walk – in most departments, you can only walk once.

 14. How do I know if I have completed all my GERs?

 Status of GERs and other University-level requirements may be checked on Axess or see the excellent Undergraduate Graduation Checklist at the Registrar site.
 Direct your questions on degree progress to the Student Services Center, Suite 7 at Tresidder Union or check at the Registrar site.